 Step 8: Register with the Croatian Bureau of Statistics & Obtain Seal

-Most companies also obtain a company seal (pečat) – while not always required, many banks and institutions still expect it.
+Many companies also obtain a company seal (pečat).
+While it’s not always legally required today, banks and some institutions may still request it in practice.

 Step 9: Arrange Accounting and Social Insurance Registrations